ladislavb/homebrew-therion/README.md

 Therion is cave surveying software - for details see https://therion.speleo.sk

-This repository is hosting homebrew formualae for easy installation of Therion on your Mac.
+This repository is hosting homebrew formualae for easy installation and update of Therion on your Mac.
 Please launch Terminal app and type the following commands.

+## Installation

 ### 1. Install Command Line Tools